The Royal Regalia

 The Royal Attire

 The Arya Cakravartti, Kings of Jaffna did not clothe their upper body, as the climate is hot, they did not cover themselves fully.
-But the bare chest was covered with heavy elaborate gold jewellery and they used different types of silk shawls decorated with precious stones and pearls.
+But the bare chest was covered with heavy elaborate gold jewellery and they used different types of silk shawls decorated with precious stones, pearls and ornaments.
+The elaborate attire and jewellery conveyed their wealth, power and status.

 The Ritual Bath